TMRZ-1/36ribs/README.md

 # 36ribs

+After years in the hobby, one day I decided it was time to design something myself.
+And that's how 36ribs came to be.
-Here you can find everything you need to make your own 36ribs keyboard.
-It's my first project, so it's simple and it works.
-It's version 1.0.
+Here you will find everything you need to make your own 36ribs keyboard.
+It's my first project, so it's not too complicated.

 ![screenshot](photos/photo-top1.jpg)
 ![screenshot](photos/photo-top2.jpg)